pingswept/dev-log/2015-08-mailinabox-on-rpi2.markdown

 A short term fix would be to restart irqbalance on a daily basis via cron as described here: http://www.pclinuxos.com/forum/index.php?topic=100977.0 but note that the the path to `service` is `/usr/sbin/service` not just `/sbin/service`.

 In the long term, presumably some responsible individual will fix irqbalance.
 As of 2016-04-09, Mail-in-a-box uses irqbalance 1.0.6-2ubuntu0.14.04.4.
 It appears that the bug was reported and fixed in 2014 here: https://github.com/Irqbalance/irqbalance/issues/5

+Might also try recompiling a fixed version from source, if you care: http://www.circuidipity.com/raspberry-pi-ram-irqbalance.html